KilianPiochUBT/TASEP/README.md

    This program uses RK4 to solve the [Master Equation](https://en.wikipedia.org/wiki/Master_equation) of the TASEP-System which is specified in the command line options.

-   The master equation describes an ODE of all full length states.
-These trajectories of these states are then used to calculate the individual expected values over the simulation time.
+   The master equation describes an ODE of the temporal evolution of the probability of all full length lattice states.
+The trajectories of these states are then used to calculate the individual expected values for the simulation time.
    This top down approach is the most accurate to-date.
    Note that due to the exponential growth of the dimensionality of the ODE, Lattices of size >31 will require upwards of 128GiB of RAM.